Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/shyamachine.md

-  hindu numbers; cfg (श्याम, axioms,..) maybe i should support compatibility c̄ existing instruction sets; wait until after though iff registers; register sized instruction followed by register sized hindu number
+  hindu numbers; cfg (श्याम, axioms,..) maybe i should support compatibility c̄ existing instruction sets; wait until after though iff registers; register sized instruction followed by register sized hindu number should it be abc v cba? i v o? editors can reverse, while the machine feed(line) there's no reason not to read the first address, nor "read" the first address; what is the reason for backwards intelligence? /punchcards|tape|../ can read eitherway

-brain(plant) gotta poop; gonna back to my roots
+brain(plant) gotta poop; gonna back to my roots biocomputing c̄ sanskrit operating system; om sanskrit, where the m is historically("now") an s for sanskrit (along c̄ every"-thing" else) #finalast_rule

 iff the termination condition (iff outcome) atemporal reversal; cdr /perspectively|perceptionaly|../ rewind sspacettime